Table of Contents

 Menu

 Menus will be familiar to anyone who has used a Nikon digital SLR camera.
-Recently, menus are allocated with options: Playback, Capture, Movie, Custom settings, Menu settings, retouch and mymenu.
-There is also a help feature included.
-So if you do not know what to do and are extremely confused, the “MyMenu” section is where you can add your favorite options and settings.
+Cabinet are further divided into options of Playback, Capture, Movie, Custom settings, Menu settings, retouch, and mymenu.
+There is a help guide also.
+If you don’t wish to be cranky while working with the camera, you can really put your thinking cap and custom-make the “MyMenu” into an interface with your favorite options and settings.

 Wi-Fi features